Azure/autorest.csharp/docs/protocol_method_client.md

 3. Define the authentication in configuration

-As clients with protocol methods generate constructors directly, currently authentication needs to be defined in the configuration file.
+As clients with protocol methods generate constructors directly, any authentication needs to be defined in the configuration file.

-This may change if [the PR for authentication properties in swagger](1128) lands or [more generic constructors](1221) are figured out.
+There are two forms of supported authentication: `AzureKeyCredential` and `TokenCredential`.

-To do this, first one of two supported credential-types needed to be defined in the readme.md or autorest.md file:
+It is valid to define one, both, or neither (for the rare unauthenticated client use case.)

 Just Key Credential:
 ```yaml